rsvim/rsvim.github.io/docs/manual/basic_usage.md

 # Basic Usage

-This section introduces basic usage to edit a file with the `rsvim` command line.
+This section introduces basic usage to edit a file with the `rsvim` command.